King Kong (comics): Legendary Comics

 In May 2021, Legendary Comics released Monsterverse Titanthology Vol 1.
 This collection reprints both the Skull Island: The Birth of Kong trade along with the Godzilla: Aftershock trade from 2019.

 In October 2023, both Legendary Comics and DC Comics published a seven issue miniseries called Justice League vs. Godzilla vs. Kong which features King Kong and Godzilla battling heroes from the Justice League.
 To promote the series, both characters appeared on variant covers on other DC titles.
 Kong appeared on the variant covers for Detective Comics #1074, Batman and Robin #2, and Shazam! #4.
 The first two issues were reprinted as Justice League vs. Godzilla vs. Kong: Monster-Sized Edition #1 in March 2024.
 The full series was collected as a hardcover in September 2024.
 A sequel series was announced at the New York Comic Con called Justice League Vs Godzilla Vs Kong 2 for summer 2025.
-The 7 issue series began getting published in August 2025.
+The 7 issue series was published from August 2025 through April 2026.
+It was collected as a hardcover in April 2026.

 A graphic novel prequel to Godzilla x Kong: The New Empire called Godzilla x Kong: The Hunted was released in February 2024.
 The Kong side of the story follows Raymond Martin, a wealthy trophy hunter that poaches superspecies with the use of a mech suit.
 Having managed to gain access to Hollow Earth, he has his sights set on battling Kong, which proves to be his downfall.

-Legendary Comics and Titan Comics teamed up to publish a 4 issue miniseries called Return to Skull Island which ties into the Netflix series Skull Island.
-The series ran from July through October 2025.
+Legendary Comics and Titan Comics teamed up to publish a 4 issue miniseries called Return to Skull Island which tied into the Netflix series Skull Island.
+The series ran from July through October 2025, and was collected as trade paperback in April 2026.
+A follow up 4 issue series called Escape from Skull Island was published from February through May 2026.

 Dynamite Comics

 Devito partnered with Dynamite Entertainment to produce comic books and board games based on the property.
-The first was a six issue series called King Kong: The Great War which got published from May 2023 to September 2024.
+The first was a six issue series called King Kong: The Great War which was published from May 2023 to September 2024.
+It was released as a trade paperback in February 2026.

+IDW Comics

+From February through June 2026, IDW Publishing published a miniseries starring The Rocketeer called The Rocketeer: The Island.
+The series also featured King Kong.